-The guide has been created by dns accountants, who specialise in accounting services for businesses and contractors. dns has a unique support model for businesses that can help you succeed whether you are starting a new business or an existing business owner.
-Our in-house developed software eases out the process of claiming expenses and takes away the hassle of accounting.
+The guide has been created by dns accountants, who specialise in accounting services for businesses. dns has a unique support model for business owners that can help you succeed whether you are starting a new business or an existing business.
+Our expert accountants, and specialist tax and corporate advisory teams are ready and waiting to help you.